-If you’re planning to leave your smartphone or laptop at home when you go on vacation this month, you might want to think again.
-The unplugged getaway is so last year.
+Planning to leave your smartphone or laptop at home when you go on vacation this month.
+Think again.
+Not sending emails on vacation is so last year.

 More than 62 percent of travelers say they plan to check their work-related email and voice mail, according to a new poll by the travel agency network Travel Leaders Group.
 Just 37 percent of respondents say they unplug, a precipitous drop from three years ago, when more than half of travelers said that they would go deviceless while they were away.